Skip main navigation

 • Don't engage in prohibited medical inquiries

-• Discuss medical issues privately, limit who has such information, and protect confidentiality of records
+• Discuss medical issues privately, limit who has access to your employee's medical information, and protect confidentiality of records

-What aspects of the job is the employee medically limited from doing?
-And what (if any) accommodations might allow the employee to perform those aspects of their job?
+Find out what aspects of the job your employee is medically limited from doing?
+And what (if any) accommodation might allow them to perform those aspects of their job?

-• An effective accommodation is one that allows the employee to satisfactorily perform the job
+• An effective accommodation is one that allows your employee to satisfactorily perform the job

-• An accommodation need not be the one preferred by the employee, just one that is effective
+• An accommodation does not need to be the one preferred by the employee, it just needs to be effective

-• "Clemency and forbearance" with regard to work rules or production standards may be a reasonable accommodation – especially while working with the employee to find an effective accommodation
+• "Clemency and forbearance" with regard to work rules or production standards may be a reasonable accommodation especially while working with your employee to find an effective accommodation.

-• "Hardship" may exist if the accommodation is difficult to achieve or expensive relative to the resources of the business, or overly disruptive to operations
+• A hardship may exist if the accommodation is difficult to achieve, expensive relative to the resources of the business, or overly disruptive to operations.

-• In determining hardship, one should consider the actual costs of accommodation, not hypothetical costs
+• When determining if an accommodation imposes a hardship on the business, you should consider the actual cost of the accommodation, and not hypothetical costs.

 • Offering an accommodation to some employees but not others may constitute unlawful discrimination

-• Legitimate, non-discriminatory operational needs may justify not being able to offer particular accommodations to allemployees
+• Legitimate, non-discriminatory operational needs may justify not being able to offer the same accommodations to all employees.

-• Consult with an HR professional or attorney
+• You may want to consult with an HR professional or attorney.

-• It is reasonable to re-assess the cost and effectiveness of an accommodation after a period of time to determine whether the accommodation can or should be continued
+• You may re-assess the cost and effectiveness of an accommodation periodically to determine whether the accommodation can or should be continued.